-Green Impact
+9. Green Impact

 Definition: The Green Impact KPI measures the number of Green Impact awards won by teams taking part in the University of Cambridge's Green Impact initiative.
 Green Impact is an international initiative run by SOS-UK (Students Organising for Sustainability - UK) which supports staff and students in improving the environmental performance of their places of work and study.
-At the University of Cambridge the scheme is tailored to the specific context of the organisation, including awards aimed at laboratories and the Cambridge Colleges.
+At the University of Cambridge, the scheme is tailored to the specific context of the organisation, including awards aimed at the Cambridge Colleges.
 Awards are available for participants after the end of each academic year, based on the number of sustainability-themed 'actions' that they complete.
 The KPI measures the number of awards presented at the end of each year, usually in June.

-Scope: The Green Impact initiative is open to all parts of the University of Cambridge, including those within the Operational Control scope, and those outside of it (including the Colleges, Cambridge Assessment and Cambridge University Press).
+Scope: The Green Impact initiative is open to all parts of the University of Cambridge, including those within the Operational Control scope, and those outside of it (including the Colleges, Cambridge University Press and Assessment, principal subsidiaries, associated undertakings and significant investments).
 Individual Green Impact teams each determine their own 'scope', typically depending on the areas that their team represents, and these can include buildings, departments, institutes or laboratories, as well as the Cambridge Colleges.

-• Number of awards won by Green Impact teams
+Number of awards won by Green Impact teams.

-Unit: Number of awards.
+Unit: An award received.